huzaifah-cyber/Enterprise-Windows-Active-Directory/README.md

 #### DHCP Scope Configuration

-The DHCP scope was set to `172.16.0.100–200`, providing 100 available addresses with a 2-day lease — a reasonable interval for a home lab, though shorter than what would be used in a public-facing environment.
+The DHCP scope was set to `172.16.0.100–200`, providing 100 available addresses with a 2-day lease; a reasonable interval for a home lab, though shorter than what would be used in a public-facing environment like a cafe.

 <img src="assets/10.png" width="900">